rslnk/resume/README.md

 > Ruslan helps teams focus on the right problems so they can build better products and scale the business faster. – [Gonzalo Arenas](https://www.linkedin.com/in/gonzaloarenas/), Head of Global Operations at Circ

-> I have worked with Ruslan on two occasions, both high stakes projects.
+> I have worked with Ruslan on several occasions, both high stakes projects.
 Strong work ethic and an amazing capacity for analysis and synthesis.
 He'd bring a lot of value to any organization. – [John Vetan](https://www.linkedin.com/in/johnvetan/), CEO at Design Sprint Academy

 📞 +49 1525 5709103
 ✉️  ruslan@komyakov.me